sVujke/nba-player-positions-machine-learning/README.md

 Using the domain knowledge, it has been decided to remove the following features: GP, GS, MIN, FG%, 3P%, FT%, PTS, YR, POS, 3PM, FTM, FGM.

-Using variance threshold 4 features vere removed.
+Using variance threshold 4 features were removed.

 According to the Univariate Feature Selection these features were the most important:

 ![alt text](http://snag.gy/Ileu6.jpg)

-###Classification results:
+###Classification results (accuracy scores):

 Feature Selection | Naive Bayes | SVM | Logistic Regression
 --- | --- | --- | ---